-For the sale of equipment, revenue is recognised upon delivery of the equipment to the customer and accepted by the customer and the collectability of the related receivable is reasonably assured.
+For the sale of equipment, revenue is recognised upon delivery of the equipment to the customer and accepted by the customer (i.e. at a point in time) and the collectability of the related receivable is reasonably assured.

 For the installation of the equipment, revenue is recognised at a point in time upon completion of installation and acceptance by customer.